agalue/opennms-drift-kubernetes/README.md

 ## Minion

-Your Minion should use the following resources:
+Your Minions should use the following resources in order to connect to OpenNMS and the dependept applications:

 * ActiveMQ: `failover:(tcp://activemq.k8s.opennms.org:61616)?randomize=false`
 * OpenNMS Core: `http://onms.k8s.opennms.org/opennms`